-- All course assignments due by midnight on 05/13 for credit - This schedule is tentative and may be revised as necessary.
+\This schedule is tentative and may be revised as necessary.\

-Gallery Visit Assignments:
+Museum Visit Assignments:

-Students are required to physically visit the collection of two different museums and/or galleries.
+Students are required to physically visit the collection of two different museums.
 For each visit students must complete the assignment questions posted on Blackboard for 4 different works of art.
-Gallery Visit Assignment #1 requires that works produced in different materials (media) are views.
-Gallery Visit Assignment #2 requires that works from different time periods/cultures/ movements be viewed.
-One of these works may become the topic for the Museum/Gallery Art Work analysis paper described below.
+Museum Visit Assignment #1 requires that works produced in different materials (media) are views.
+MuseumVisit Assignment #2 requires that works from different time periods/cultures/ movements be viewed.
+One of these works may become the topic for the Museum Art Work analysis paper described below.

-See Full assignment details and grade rubric information posted in Blackboard course.
+\See Full assignment details and grade rubric information posted in Blackboard course.

-Museum/Gallery Art Work Analysis:
+Museum Art Work Analysis:

-Students are required to complete a visual analysis of a work of art (two-dimensional or three-dimensional) from the collection of a museum or gallery that has been viewed in person during this current semester.
+Students are required to complete a visual analysis of a work of art (two-dimensional or three-dimensional) from the collection of a museum.
 The subject must be a single work produced by or attributed to one of the cultures and or time periods covered (Prehistory to Present).